Jacob Brown Grant Deeds: Jacob Brown Purchase Tract #2

-The Jacob Brown Grant Deed was some what hastily drawn after learning of the other successful transactions, especially that of the Charles Robertson grant, there was not time for an accurate survey while all the parties were assembled and in the mood for business.
+The Jacob Brown Grant Deed was somewhat hastily drawn-up, after learning of the other successful transactions, especially that of the Charles Robertson grant, there was not time for an accurate survey while all the parties were assembled and in the mood for business.
 Thus a description for the property was developed based on geographical features of mountains, creeks, the Nolichucky River and a watershed.
 This procedure for formally describing North Carolina boundaries was the approved method at the time.